 In 1887 however, she would soon see a new change of her life.
 The Canadian Pacific Railway Co. was about to inaugurate their trans-Pacific service, but the ordered vessels had not yet been completed.
 So, together with several other ships, the Parthia was placed in Canadian Pacific service.
-Now she was to sail another ocean, and on July 4th 1887 she made her maiden arrival at the port of Vancouver.
+Once more sailing another ocean, she made her maiden arrival at the port of Vancouver on July 4th 1887.

 Six years later, in October of 1898, the Victoria was again transferred to new owners.
 This time, it was the North American Mail SS Co. who acquired and started operating her under the US flag.
 The following year, the Victoria’s American registry enabled the authorities to requisition her for trooping duties during the Spanish-American war of 1899-1900.
 Victoria was used to transport soldiers to Manila, but she only completed three such voyages.